Satish-421/terraform-1721march-2025/Day3/README.md

 - unlike Ansible core, Ansible automation platform supports webconsole, user management, etc.,
 - this is a Red Hat Enterprise product with world-wide support
 - functionally AWX and Ansible Automation Platform are one and same
+- it is not possible develop Ansible Playbook within AWX or Ansible Automation Platform
+- hence, we still need Ansible core to develop playbooks and test them before we push it to GitHub or any version control
+- the existing Ansible Playbooks we can execute via Ansible Automation Platform
+- can be installed as a stand-alone application on any Linux Distributions or we can install inside Kubernetes or Openshift
 </pre>